In the late 1980’s, Zach was detained by the Iranian police for no apparent reason.

 “I had never heard that name before.
 So I asked, ‘What kind of name is this?’
 He said ‘Hebrew’.
 ‘Ah, so you are a Jew?’
 I asked back.
 ‘No, I am a Christian’, he said.
 I had heard a lot of negative things about Christians so I did not want to get into a conversation about Christianity.
 But something inside me made me wonder why he believed in it.”

 Zach was intrigued.
 He asked if Jacob believed that Jesus was the son of God, and he said that he did.
 The man explained some things about the Bible and what it says about Jesus.
-After some conversation, Jacob opened his bag and very quietly gave Zach a Bible.
+After some conversation, Jacob opened his bag and very quietly gave Zach a book.
 They both knew that if someone saw him pass that book it could cost him his life.
 Zach asked what it was and Jacob said that he would find out later.

 At Mahabad, Zach got off the Bus before Jacob.